* Assad’s forces keep up assault in Aleppo

 Assad’s forces are determined not to let go of Aleppo, where defeat would be a serious strategic and psychological blow.

 Military experts believe the rebels are too lightly armed and poorly commanded to overcome the army, whose artillery pounds the city at will and whose gunships control the skies.

 “Yesterday they were shelling the area at a rate of two shells a minute.
-We couldn’t move at all,” a man calling himself a spokesman for the “Aleppo Revolution” said on Monday.
+We couldn’t move at all,” said a man calling himself a spokesman for the “Aleppo Revolution” group.
 “It’s not true at all that the regime’s forces are in Salaheddine.”

 Warfare has stilled the usual commercial bustle in this city of 2.5 million.
 Vegetable markets are open but few people are buying.
 Instead, crowds of sweating men and women wait nearly three hours to buy limited amounts of heavily subsidised bread.

 In a city where loyalties have been divided, with sections of the population in favour of the Assad government, some seemed wary of speaking out in the presence of the fighters, many of whom have been drafted in from surrounding areas.

 Asked about his allegiances, one man waiting at a police station that had been badly damaged by shellfire said: “We are not with anyone.
 We are on the side of truth.”

 Asked whose side that was, he replied: “Only God.”

 Others stopped members of the Free Syrian Army (FSA) and asked them to do something about the supply of bread and petrol.

 Rebel fighters remain in control of swathes of the city, moving around those areas armed with assault rifles and dressed in items of camouflage clothing in an edgy show of confidence.